Early Life

 Philanthropy

-In 1999, Chandler co-founded Geneva Global, a philanthropic investment bank.
-In 2007, he launched a $100 million education initiative in India.
-He is also the founder of the Chandler Foundation, which supports initiatives in global health, education, and sustainable development.
-He was invited to be a core partner in Co-Impact, a philanthropic organization.
+Richard Chandler co-founded Geneva Global, a philanthropic investment bank, in 1999.
+In 2007, he launched a $100 million education initiative focused on building low-cost private education projects in India.
+He is also the founder of the Chandler Foundation and the Chandler Institute of Government.